bbotus/bbotus.github.io/_pages/products/JPD-900W.md

 * Cuff Size: 135 mm X 195 mm
 * 90 Reading Data Storage with Time/Date

-If you have questions about the product, requests for technical support, or have wholesale inquires, please
+If you have questions about the product, requests for technical support, or have wholesale inquires:
-<a href="https://www.biobotus.com/contactus" class="button fit special">Buy Now</a>
+<a href="https://www.biobotus.com/contactus" class="button fit special">Please Contact us</a>